usnistgov/spectrumdb/README.rst

 use).
 You can get an API key by getting a google account and using the developer console (google around a bit to figure out how).

-- Get a google timezone API key and set up the followng environment variable.
-GOOGLE\_TIMZONE\_API\_KEY in your windows environment.
-This is required to  determine the timezone for the LAT/LON where you gathered data.
+- Get a google timezone API key It is required to  determine the timezone for the LAT/LON where you gathered data.